 - Host an interactive community event to engage the public in road safety, featuring activities like Buckle Up Battles and Impaired Driving Goggle Obstacle Courses.
-These hands-on activities can raise awareness about seat belt use and the dangers of impaired driving in an engaging, memorable way. - Partner with local schools to create a county-wide peer-to-peer messaging campaign that encourages students to promote safe driving behaviors among their peers.
+These hands-on activities can raise awareness about seat belt use and the dangers of impaired driving in an engaging, memorable way. - Partner with local schools and school organizations like Future Community Career Leaders of America (FCCLA), Distributive Education Clubs of America (DECA), Future Farmers of America (FFA), to create a county-wide peer-to-peer messaging campaign that encourages students to promote safe driving behaviors among their peers.
 Incentivize participation with prizes for schools or students who participate.
 Encourage students to consider action items listed in the Action Plan strategies. - Expand the Bozeman-based Think Twice and Bar Fairies programs to county bars and establishments, educating patrons on the risks of impaired driving and promoting responsible drinking. - Conduct an alcohol focused educational campaign centered around Montana's alcohol laws, including topics like Social Host Responsibility, DUI limits, and penalties.
 Focus on high schools, college campuses, and local bar establishments to reach a broad audience, ensuring these laws are understood by both young people and adults. - Host a Victim Impact Panel to highlight the consequences of impaired, distracted, and other high-risk driving behaviors.
 Speakers could include victims, families, first responders, or treatment professionals.
 Schools and college campuses may serve as a powerful venue for these panels to reach new drivers and those at risk of engaging in such behaviors.

-- Partner with local bars to create a Designated Driver Incentive Program that rewards those who commit to driving sober.
-This could include drink discounts or other incentives for designated drivers. - Develop an organized alternative transportation option for major community events like concerts, parades, and rodeos to prevent impaired driving.
+- Collaborate with local tow companies, AAA, and MDT to reinstate and expand Operation Tipsy Tow in Gallatin County during holiday periods, with potential for yearround implementation.
+Explore partnerships with local DUI defense attorneys to sponsor free or discounted rideshare services as an alternative to impaired driving. - Partner with local bars to create a Designated Driver Incentive Program that rewards those who commit to driving sober.
+This could include drink discounts or other incentives for designated drivers. - Develop and promote an organized alternative transportation option for major community events like concerts, football games, parades, and rodeos to prevent impaired driving.
 Options might include free shuttles, discounted ride services, or designated driving zones. - Launch a winter driving educational campaign to raise awareness about the challenges of driving on snow and ice, including proper vehicle maintenance and safe driving techniques. - Encourage citizens to use insurance-sponsored safe driving apps/trackers and/or to install dash cams to help raise awareness of high-risk behaviors and support law enforcement activities aimed at changing safety culture. - Encourage local businesses, especially trucking companies and those with delivery operations, to develop and implement employer-sponsored driving policies that promote safe driving practices among employees.
 This could include guidelines on personal driving behavior and company vehicle use.